may-david/GitHubInsteadOfRTC/.github/ISSUE_TEMPLATE/bug-task.md

 ---
 name: Bug Task
-about: A Task to fix a reported defect and associated with a Bug
+about: A Task to fix a reported defect and associate with a Bug
 title: ''
 labels: bug
 assignees: ''